teambit/bit/README.md

 ## About

-**Bit helps you share, discover and compose components to build faster**.
+**Bit helps you share, discover and compose components to build software applications**.

-Bit integrates to **Git** and package managers **(npm/yarn)** to bring a better experience for sharing code between apps and developers.
+Bit integrates to **Git**, **package managers** and other **tools in the ecosystem** to bring a better experience for sharing code between apps and developers.

-it eliminates the overhead around code sharing  by letting you quickly share and reuse components without boilerplating, refactoring or configurations.
-It then helps you track and sync changes across your codebase.
+With Bit, **any repository or library becomes a multi-component monorepo**.
+It eliminates the overhead around code sharing by letting you quickly share and reuse components without boilerplating, refactoring or configurations.
 It provides discoverability and collaboration over components through [Bit’s community hub](https://bitsrc.io/components).

 *Bit is a collaborative open source project, actively developed and maintained by a venture-backed team and used by more teams and communities every day*.